kady2023/Face_Recognition_and_Attendence/README.md

 ### linux, mac

-- Install the packages in requirements_windows.txt except cmake & dlib
+- Install the packages in requirements.txt.

 ## spoofing feature